timmaki/GAM/CreatingClientSecretsFile.md

             1.  in the main part of the screen, the section labeled `OAuth 2.0 client IDs` now has two lines: one for the OAuth2 client (`Other`) and one for the `Service account client`.
 The column to the far right lsts the Client ID for each client.
 These Client IDs will be used in the next step.
 ![gam-92](https://cloud.githubusercontent.com/assets/1683475/14229299/1c5cbdde-f8f6-11e5-862d-afbd2f3f132f.png)
 1. Authorize the API scopes for use with GAM in the Admin Console
     1. In this step, you will switch between the Developer's console and the domain's Admin console.
 To access the Admin console, you must use an account with domain super-admin account or an account with delegated Security rights.
-The Developer's console window must be logged into the account in which the project was created.
+The Developer's console window must be logged in to the account in which the project was created.
 These can be the same account or different accounts.
     1. Authorize scopes for OAuth2
         1. select the `Client ID` for the OAuth client (type `Other`) and copy it (Control/Command-C).<br />
 ![gam-60](https://cloud.githubusercontent.com/assets/1683475/11798259/d2b077ce-a28e-11e5-992c-4d3e044ac610.png)